diyan/go-web-framework-comparison/README.md

 - :thumbsdown: negroni, stdlib net/http does not dispatch request by HTTP verb (more boilerplate code)
 - :thumbsdown: hoisie/web, zenazn/goji offers to use singletone istance of the server struct which is quite bad practice
 - :question: goji/goji has quite unusual API to dispatch requests by HTTP verb but it's still more verbose than in echo, gin, julienschmidt/httprouter
-- :thumbsup: echo, gin, julienschmidt/httprouter, zenazn/goji, goji/goji, pressly/chi handers are stronly typed
+- :thumbsup: echo, gin, julienschmidt/httprouter, zenazn/goji, goji/goji, ozzo-routing, pressly/chi handers are stronly typed
-- :thumbsup: echo, gin, julienschmidt/httprouter, zenazn/goji, pressly/chi do dispatch requests by HTTP verb
+- :thumbsup: echo, gin, julienschmidt/httprouter, zenazn/goji, ozzo-routing, pressly/chi do dispatch requests by HTTP verb
-- :thumbsup: echo, gin, zenazn/goji, pressly/chi support HTTP middleware
+- :thumbsup: echo, gin, zenazn/goji, ozzo-routing, pressly/chi support HTTP middleware
-- :thumbsup: echo handers returns error value which could be handled in next middlewares in the chain
+- :thumbsup: echo, ozzo-routing handers returns error value which could be handled in next middlewares in the chain
 - :question: julienschmidt/httprouter does not support HTTP middleware, gorilla/handlers are recommended instead
 - :question: goji/goji keeps handler interface standard but it's quite verbose to type
 - FYI labstack/echo has own router, supports most handler / middleware APIs